Skip to main content

 Trade and investment ties

-Given its reliance on tourism, Fiji's economy was severely impacted by the pandemic.
-With the return of tourism since borders reopened in December 2021, Fiji's economy is projected to grow by 3 percent in 2024, after expanding by 20 percent in 2022 and 8 percent in 2023.
+Fiji's economy is projected to grow by 3 percent in 2024, after expanding by 20 percent in 2022 and 8 percent in 2023.
+This reflects a strong recovery from the economic challenges of the pandemic.

 In the coalition government's first budget, there was a strong commitment to fiscal reform and debt sustainability.
 In April 2023 the Government of Fiji hosted the inaugural National Economic Summit, which produced 14 key resolutions to secure the economic future of all Fijians which included reinforcing the need for sound fiscal discipline in Government in both revenue raising and expenditure.